Indiana Vassilev: International career

 Due to his parents' nationality, Vassilev was eligible to represent both the United States and Bulgaria at international level.
-He represented the United States at the 2017 FIFA Under-17 World Cup and has since made appearances for the United States national under-20 team.
+He represented the United States at the 2017 FIFA Under-17 World Cup in which he played 4 of 5 games as the team reached the quarterfinals.
+He also made appearances for the United States men's national U16, U18 and U20 soccer teams.

 At the beginning of 2020, Georgi Dermendzhiev, the Bulgaria national team head coach, stated that Vassilev had politely declined a call up for the Bulgaria under-21 team to continue representing the United States.
+In May 2023, the new Bulgaria national coach, Mladen Krstajić, reached out to Vassilev regarding a potential call-up, but was informed that the player would want to focus on his adaptation to his new club and would discuss a call-up for the next matches.

+On October 8, 2023, Vassilev was called up to the United States under-23 national team ahead of friendlies against Mexico and Japan, playing in the 4-1 win over Japan.

+On January 18, 2025, Vassilev made his senior national team debut in a 3–1 win over Venezuela.
+On January 22, 2025, he made his first senior team start in a 3–0 win over Costa Rica.

 Personal life

 Vassilev is of Bulgarian descent.
 His parents settled in the United States in the early 1990s.
-His father, grandfather, and great-grandfather all played football in their native Bulgaria.
+His father, grandfather, and great-grandfather all played soccer in their native Bulgaria.
+His father, Dencho Vassilev, played for FC Sliven in Bulgaria and then was a NAIA All-American in 1993 at the University of Mobile and later played for the Savannah Rug Ratz in the EISL from 1997 to 1998.
+He is named after Indiana Jones based on his father's interest in the movie character.

+His former partner, Ellie Bentley, who moved to the United States from the United Kingdom when Vassilev joined St. Louis City, was involved in a near fatal hit-and-run in St. Louis on February 25, 2024.